 Lisa has represented domestic and international clients in the health care, life sciences, and technology industries.
 Lisa handles a range of matters, including corporate law and commercial contracting, government audits, clinical research law, and matters involving Institutional Review Boards (IRBs).
 She has experience representing clients on issues involving privacy and security including HIPAA, reimbursement, Medicare and Medicaid, state and federal surveys and termination actions, managed care disputes, pharmacy and compounding laws, fraud and abuse, Stark Law, anti-kickback, and federal program exclusions.

-Lisa’s experience includes U.S. Food and Drug Administration (FDA) compliance and regulatory matters, product recalls and liability claims, FDA citizen petitions and appeals, labeling review, advertising and marketing compliance, drug and medical device reimbursement, clinical research agreements, Sunshine Act compliance, laws relating to CBD/hemp, and commercial contracting.
+Lisa’s experience includes U.S. Food and Drug Administration (FDA) compliance and regulatory matters, product recalls and liability claims, FDA citizen petitions and appeals, medical device and pharmaceutical labeling review, advertising and marketing compliance, drug and medical device reimbursement, clinical research agreements, Sunshine Act compliance, laws relating to CBD/hemp, and commercial contracting.
 Her technology sector experience includes advising on privacy and security, software licensing, data use agreements, information exchange system agreements, and regulatory requirements.

-In addition to corporate and regulatory matters, Lisa also serves as a litigator.
-In this capacity, she handles administrative and federal court appeals for clients in the health care, life sciences and technology sectors.
+In addition to corporate and regulatory matters, Lisa handles administrative appeals for clients.
 Lisa has prevailed in consolidated reimbursement appeals cases before the U.S. Department of Health and Human Services administrative law judges.
 She has also obtained temporary restraining orders in U.S. District Court against CMS.
 She has successfully helped clients resolve matters through alternative dispute resolution, and negotiated settlements with the U.S. Department of Justice, the HHS Office of Inspector General (OIG), the Centers for Medicare & Medicaid Services (CMS), and the Food and Drug Administration (FDA) on behalf of clients.
-Lisa also has experience with complex commercial litigation, product liability lawsuits, toxic torts and environmental litigation, class actions, shareholder suits, managed care issues, and insurance coverage disputes.
+Lisa also has prior experience with complex commercial litigation, product liability lawsuits, toxic torts and environmental litigation, class actions, shareholder suits, managed care issues, and insurance coverage disputes.